Reconstructing the metric in group field theory: Conclusion

 In this article we proposed a novel set of operators for GFT which we used to reconstruct an effective metric directly from the quantum theory.
 This proposal goes beyond the entire previous GFT literature in which only a limited set of geometric observables, usually derived from the volume (or defining effective anisotropies \cite{Calcinari:2022iss}), were used.
 Working in a (deparametrised) Hamiltonian setting, we established a relational coordinate system by coupling four massless scalar fields to the GFT action, where one of these fields is singled out as a clock field and the others serve as spatial coordinates.
 The GFT action remains unchanged upon translation of the scalar fields, leading to a conserved GFT energy-momentum tensor according to Noether's theorem.
 This translational symmetry represents the spacetime symmetry of constant shifts in the matter fields, which in that context leads to a conserved current directly related to the metric in the relational coordinate system.
 Hence, we proposed to identify the expectation values of the GFT energy-momentum tensor with components of the classically conserved current, obtaining an effective metric.
 We showed that the classical conservation law for the GFT energy-momentum tensor arising from the symmetry holds also at operator level, for different possible choices of operator ordering.
 In particular, this applies to the most relevant case of a normal-ordering prescription which removes divergent contributions to the GFT energy-momentum tensor.
 In general, the free GFT action is decomposed into two different types of field modes, squeezed and oscillating modes, whose dynamics differ and which appear in various combinations in the expressions for the GFT energy-momentum tensor.
 The conservation law holds regardless of the choice of state, so that the matter fields always satisfy the classical Klein--Gordon equation exactly.

-While our proposal is completely general, in the sense that an effective metric can be associated in principle to any state, the particular choice of the latter governs the specific form of the former and thereby the physical scenario the effective metric might be associated with.
+While our proposal is very general, in the sense that an effective metric can be associated to any state that is sufficiently semiclassical to allow operator expectation values to be considered as effective quantities, the particular choice of state governs the specific form of such a metric and its symmetries.
 We tested our proposition in a simple example: homogeneous cosmology as described by a flat FLRW metric.
 Here our choice of state was based on a few physical requirements.
-Firstly, the state should be sufficiently semiclassical in order to be able to consider operator expectation values as effective quantities; we chose Fock coherent states as commonly done in the GFT literature.
+To ensure sufficient semiclassicality, we chose Fock coherent states as commonly done in the GFT literature.
 Secondly, the spacetime we are reconstructing should be spatially homogeneous, which is why the coherent state is peaked around the homogeneous $\vec{k}=0$ mode.